darkforest-eth/eth/README.md

 ## subgraph

-Assuming you already have your contracts deployed be it on a local node or on a mainnet, you'll have the `abi/DarkForest.json` file, the `CONTRACT_ADDRESS` address, and the block the diamond contract was initialized at (so you dont waste time syncing from the genesis block) inside the `@darkforest_eth/contracts` packag.
+Assuming you already have your contracts deployed be it on a local node or on a mainnet, you'll have the `abi/DarkForest.json` file, the `CONTRACT_ADDRESS` address, and the block the diamond contract was initialized at (so you dont waste time syncing from the genesis block) inside the `@darkforest_eth/contracts` package.
 In development, the start block will be set at 0.

 ## TheGraph hosted solution